Federal Government To Inspect North Carolina Election Equipment Over Hacking Fears

 The latest revelations by Mueller and DeSantis have renewed interest in what happened in Durham County.

 The county concluded after its own investigation in 2016 that the problem was likely caused by human error.
-Officials said it appeared that software on the troublesome electronic pollbooks had not been updated and displayed information from a prior election, which is why voters were mistakenly told they had already cast their ballots.
+Officials said it appeared that software on the troublesome electronic poll books had not been updated and displayed information from a prior election, which is why voters were mistakenly told they had already cast their ballots.

 But when the NSA report was leaked in 2017, revealing Russia's efforts to hack into VR Systems, the North Carolina State Board of Elections decided to conduct an investigation of its own.
 It took custody of the Durham County laptops — more than a dozen — and said it would conduct its own forensic tests to determine what had caused the Election Day problems.